d20-Luna/IronGods/Traits/README.md

 A Pharmaceutical is typically an alchemical consumable that is activated by either ingesting them, or having them injected into a creature with the use of a [medlance^](/Technology%20Guide/Gear/README.md#medlance).
 To identify a pharmaceutical, use the [Identify Pharmaceutical^](/Technology%20Guide/README.md#identify-pharmaceutical) action.

-### Powered

-Items with the Powered trait require electronic power to activate, which usually come in the form of battery charges but can also be gotten directly from a power generator's yield (See full rules on power generators in *[Technology Guide, pg.
-62](https://paizo.com/products/btpy98i0?Pathfinder-Campaign-Setting-Technology-Guide)*).
-Most powered items list a 'Capacity' entry to indicate how many charges it can store, and a 'Power Use' entry to show how many charges are used per activation.

 ### Signal

 Items with the Signal trait can remotely interact with other objects via a wireless signal.
 Signals usually state their range in their entries and are affected according to the sidebar on *[Technology Guide, pg.
 43](https://paizo.com/products/btpy98i0?Pathfinder-Campaign-Setting-Technology-Guide)*